Homotopy, Symmetry, and Non-Hermitian Band Topology: Expressions for topological invariants

 The additional factor of $i$ in the denominator comes from the fact that the Berry curvature matrix is different from the usual definition of curvature matrix in mathematical literature by a factor of $-i$ [see Eq.~\eqref{eq_dfci}].

 At the end of this section, we note that although the Stiefel-Whitney numbers usually cannot be expressed through invariant polynomials of the curvature, it is not a problem here.
 They can always be derived from the Chern number by the summing rule in our situation [c.f. discussion after Eq.~\eqref{eq_cswrl}].
+Another observation is that Euler, Chern and Stiefel-Whitney numbers intrinsically come from characteristic classes.
+After identifying them with the homotopy invariants, the results of $\pi_2$ apply to any two-dimensional surfaces due to the universal validity of characteristic classes.
+We do not need to worry about whether the invariants are living on a sphere or a torus.